 Below are the various resources available to students as they explore education abroad:

-FIRST STEPS MEETINGS
+ONLINE FIRST STEPS PRESENTATION

 - how to research for the right programs and the resources our office offers